-Follow these steps to convert given angle from the units of Degrees to the units of Gradians.
+Follow these steps to convert given Degrees value from Degrees units to Gradians units.

 Enter the input Degrees value in the text field.

-The calculator converts the given Degrees into Gradians in realtime ⌚ using the conversion formula, and displays under the Gradians label.
-You do not need to click any button.
-If the input changes, Gradians value is re-calculated, just like that.
+The given Degrees is converted to Gradians in realtime ⌚ using the formula, and displayed under the Gradians label.

 You may copy the resulting Gradians value using the Copy button.

-The formula to convert given angle from Degrees to Gradians is:
+To convert given angle from Degrees to Gradians, use the following formula.

 Calculation